agsb/milliForth-RiscV/README.md

     In compile state, all non immediate words are compiled, and the immediate words are executed.

-    With the postpone (<0) hack, the next word is always compiled and the STATE changed to compile (1)

     The semis **;** ends the word by:
         1. place a 'EXIT into last cell
         2. copy HEAD to LATEST